SringayKeno/MechaCarStatisticalAnalysis/README.md

 <img width="492" alt="Screenshot (273)" src="https://user-images.githubusercontent.com/102890151/178132451-3c817e77-b8df-476f-81a5-0a3d3275b61f.png">

 Above results of t-tests.
-First image, all lots.
-Second image lots 1, lots2 and lots 3 individually
+First result, all lots followed by results from Lot 1, Lot 2 and Lot 3.

 ### Summary T-Test on Suspension Coils

 ## Design a Study Comparing the MechaCar to the Competition.
 Study Design: MechaCar vs Competition